Debt Relief Solutions in Edmonton, Alberta

 CREDIT COUNSELLING HELP IN EDMONTON, AB

-Finding credit help in Edmonton is a priority for many individuals.
-Speak to one of our credit counsellors to discuss your financial situation, and learn about the debt solutions we offer and what solution would be best for you.
+That’s why finding credit help in Edmonton is a priority for many individuals.
+Speak to one of our credit counsellors to discuss your financial situation.
+They’ll explain the various debt solutions we offer and what solution would be best for you.
 If your overall debt levels increase month after month, then credit counselling in Edmonton may be your best option.
-A quality Edmonton credit counselling program can help you get out from under your debt and shore up your financial future at the same time.
+A quality Edmonton credit counselling program can help you get out of debt and improve your financial future at the same time.

 WOULD A DMP WORK FOR RESIDENTS OF EDMONTON, AB?

-Residents of Edmonton often confuse debt management plans with credit consolidation, because they have some similarities.
+There are many similarities between the two rograms.
 For instance, both programs entail converting several debts into one monthly payment for ease of tracking.
 However, you still owe the original creditors when you enroll in a debt management plan (DMP).
 Conversely, you only owe one entity when you participate in a debt consolidation loan.
 If you’re considering a DMP in Edmonton, you must have a steady source of income.
+It will also depend on what amount of debt you are carrying.

 DEBT CONSOLIDATION OPTIONS IN EDMONTON, AB

-As a citizen living in Edmonton, it’s not uncommon to fall on hard times.
+It’s not uncommon for people, including Edmontonians, to fall on hard times.
 If you’re experiencing difficulty keeping up with your financial obligations, debt consolidation may be your best option to get back on track.
 As such, consolidating your unsecured debts can make managing your payments easier.
 For example, multiple credit card debts and other liabilities combine into a single monthly payment.
 This makes it easier to prepare for and remember when just one due date is approaching every month.
 In addition, that single payment can be more manageable, with a lower interest rate than the existing rates on your different debts.

 While there are different ways to consolidate your debt, the most common way is through procuring a loan.
 However, your ability to qualify for a consolidation loan depends on your current credit score.
-Learn more about the debt consolidation process in Edmonton here.
+Another option is a Home Equity Line of Credit (HELOC).
+Many Edmonton homeowners are choosing this option.
+As of Q4 2023, Edmontonians owe $6.43 billion in HELOC debt.
+They are a great option because interest rates tend to be lower with HELOC, though you do run the risk of losing your home.

 OPTIONS FOR A CONSUMER PROPOSAL IN EDMONTON